-3.5.2 Business district specific purposes.

-- (F) CP, Corporate Park District. - (1) The CP District is established and intended to accommodate a range of research and development, technology and life sciences/biotechnology industries, office, supporting retail, and limited complementary residential uses, as indicated in Table 4.1-1.
+- 3.5.2 Business district specific purposes. - (F) CP, Corporate Park District. - (1) The CP District is established and intended to accommodate a range of research and development, technology and life sciences/biotechnology industries, office, supporting retail, and limited complementary residential uses, as indicated in Table 4.1-1.
 By allowing a range of permitted uses, the CP District is intended to accommodate the development of "flex space" arrangements.
 Flex space allows a developer to establish different combinations of uses on a site over time. - (2) Clustered rResidential development criteria.
 Development within the Corporate Park zoning district that consists of greater than 100 50 acres of contiguous land may provide clustered residential development.
-The amount of rResidential development options available on any property zoned Corporate Park is further limited by-subsections (a) and (b) below and as set forth in Table 5.1-3. - (a) Clustered Gross residential development density shall be a maximum of 4 dwelling units per acre: - (i) Consist of at least 60 percent of the total allowed residential units within the contiguous area zoned Corporate Park.
+The amount of rResidential development options available on any property zoned Corporate Park is further limited by-subsections (a) and (b) below and as set forth in Table 5.1-3. - (a) Clustered Gross residential development density shall be a maximum of 4 dwelling units per acre: - (i) Consist of at least 60 percent of the total allowed residential units within the contiguous area zoned Corporate Park. - (ii) Must be developed at a net density of six to 12 dwelling units per acre.